JSystemsTech/DBFacade.NET-Documentation/_DbParamModelSections/Validation.md

 ---
-title: DbResponse
+title: Validation
 # Set the display order for this section
-order: 5
+order: 3
 # Specify the layout for this section
 include: NestedTab.html
 ---
-This is DbResponse Section
+This is Validation Section